park on a spur in Hampden of the Bangor, Hampden &

 Image from Charles D. Heseltine Collection

 The Bangor, Hampden & Winterport Railway, at the time of consolidation with Bangor Railway & Electric Company on June 30, 1905, had 4.52 miles of mainline track.
-The high watermark for passengers carried and passenger revenues were 1903, with 512,144 passengers carried and revenues being $26,345.
+The high watermark for passengers carried and passenger revenues in 1903, with 512,144 passengers carried and revenues being $26,345.

 The Narcissus is featured in the national Gold Award-winning novel, Teddy Roosevelt, Millie, and the Elegant Ride.
 The "Elegant Ride" is the Narcissus.
 Theodore Roosevelt was a passenger on the Narcissus on August 18, 1914, between Lewiston and Portland, Maine, while campaigning for the Progressive Party candidates.